byte-burner/bb-core/CONTRIBUTING.md

 ## How can I add a device binding?

-To add a device bindings for a new programmable device start in src/net_iot/net_iot_core/Source/Services/DeviceProgramming/Devices.
+To add a device binding for a new programmable device start in src/net_iot/net_iot_core/Source/Services/DeviceProgramming/Devices.

 Add a new binding, for example, AT89S51 that implements the IDevice interface.
 Use previous device bindings as a refernce point.